milkbottledude/woodlands-jb_tracker/README.md

 Johorscrape will then predict the level of congestion at that moment and output an arbitrary congestion value ranging from 0 to 5.
 From 0, meaning no cars on the road at all 🤩, to 5, meaning the road is extremely congested 🚙😭🚗💨.

-To allow the user to better visualise the congestion level 👁️, a picture showing a rough estimate of how the causeway would look like will also be shown 🛣️.
+To allow the user to better visualise the congestion level 👁️, a picture showing a rough estimate of how the causeway might look like will also be shown 🛣️.

 ---